 The name sounds like a joke, but these sweet kitties are definitely for real.
 Just as their name suggests, LaPerm cats have a unique curly coat.

 Who comes up with these names?
 I'm not sure what else you might call this interesting hairless breed.
 The Elf Cat is actually a cross between the Sphynx and the American Curl, producing an intriguing, intelligent breed with few health issues.
 This beautiful cat with blue eyes

 Few cats have as gorgeous and exotic-looking a coat as the Egyptian Mau, making it one of the most beautiful cat breeds around.
 They are one of the few naturally spotted domestic cat breeds and also happen to be the fastest of all housecats.

 "What happened to its tail?" might be something you hear often when you own a Manx cat.
 Manx cats are long-haired and born without tails or with short stubby tails.
 A genetically debunked legend has it that these cats, or "cabbits", were the offspring of a cat and a rabbit!
 Finally, their fluffy coats make them excellent lap cats.

 These furry cats are thought to have accompanied Vikings on their boat raids as mousers for the ships.
 In any case, they appear in Norway folklore from as far back as 1000 AD.
 Their bushy coats are naturally suited for the cold climate they hail from.

-These are some definitely some unconventional cat breeds, but we are starting to see more and more of them.
-Many of these crazy cat breeds are making a resurgence thanks to cat enthusiasts and responsible breeders.
+These are definitely some unconventional cat breeds, but we are starting to see more and more of them.
+Many of these crazy cat breeds are making a resurgence thanks to cat enthusiasts and responsible breeders - especially Russian Blues and Persian cats.
 Check out 50 of the Most Popular Cat Breeds in the World to see if your favourite breed makes the cut.